huthaifa-abd/Potrfolio/content/software/E-Government-Document-Archiving-Solution.md

 +++

-Application Overview
+##### Application Overview

+Archiving System serves as general electronic archiving application along with some specific modules and built in hardware integration it features fully functional archiving - document management system ,the desktop application provides an easy to use interface and has a dedicated back end software deployed on multiple servers to ensure data consistency and provide historical provisioning .

+Technologies :

 Thin Clients, Windows Server , DC , RODC , VDI ,ASP.NET , C# , HTML, AJAX , Jquery , CSS , MSSQL , LINQ , MVC , Telerik Tools , IIS,Powershell , Entity Framework , Winforms

-Archiving System serves as general electronic archiving application along with some specific modules and built in hardware integration it features fully functional archiving - document management system ,the desktop application provides an easy to use interface and has a dedicated back end software deployed on multiple servers to ensure data consistency and provide historical provisioning .

 ##### My Role :
 1. Provide the initial plan regarding the project development , assist in development team recruitment and tasks assignments